-We all try to save tax by using income tax deductions to reduce the taxable income.
-Many times, due to a lack of proper understanding of the available income tax standard deductions, we end up paying more tax than we are supposed to.
-The result is we then need to run around a chartered accountant to file returns and get back tax refund.
+We all try to save tax by using income tax deductions to reduce taxable income.
+Unfortunately, many times, due to a lack of proper understanding of the available income tax standard deductions, we end up paying more tax than we are supposed to. need to run around a chartered accountant to file returns and get back tax refunds.

 Let us know these sections in detail.

-Employee Provident Fund (EPF): As per statutory compliance, both the employer and employee contribute about 12% of the basic salary that is disbursed to the employee to EPF fund for the purpose of retirement benefits.
-All Employees contributions are eligible for tax deductions.
+Employee Provident Fund (EPF): As per statutory compliance, the employer and employee contribute about 12% of the basic salary disbursed to the employee to EPF fund for the purpose of retirement benefits.
+Therefore, all Employees contributions are eligible for tax deductions.

 ELSS Funds (Equity-Linked Savings Schemes): These are mutual fund schemes that invest majorly into equities.
-Investments made in these funds can be claimed as deductions under section 80C (subject to fulfilment of conditions).
+Investments in these funds can be claimed as deductions under section 80C (subject to fulfillment of conditions).